The moment-weight inequality and the Hilbert-Mumford criterion: The moment map

-{\bf The action of the complexified group}.
-Let $\rG^c\subset\GL(n,\C)$ be the complexification of $\rG$ and let $\cg^c:=\cg+\i\cg$ be its Lie algebra.
-Then every Lie group homomorphism from $\rG$ to a complex Lie group extends uniquely to a homomorphism from $\rG^c$ to that complex Lie group.
+for the elements $\zeta\in\cg^c$ and their real and imaginary parts $\xi,\eta\in\cg$.
+The reader is cautioned that the eigenvalues of $\xi,\eta$ are imaginary and the eigenvalues of $\i\xi,\i\eta$ are real.
+A complex Lie group is called {\bf reductive} if it is the complexification of a compact Lie group. .
+Let $\rG^c\subset\GL(n,\C)$ be the complexification of $\rG$ and let $\cg^c=\cg+\i\cg$ be its Lie algebra.
+Then every Lie group homomorphism from $\rG$ to a complex Lie group extends uniquely to a homomorphism from $\rG^c$ to that complex Lie group (see Theorem~\ref{thm:Gc1}).
 Taking the target group to be the group of holomorphic automorphisms of $X$ one obtains a holomorphic group action of $\rG^c$ on $X$.
 Denote the group action by

 and the infinitesimal action of the Lie algebra by